wangrq/iSwiftForm/README.md

   - set a key for the form control. the rawData[key] will be used as the **value** if rawData is not nil

 * **options(_ options: [String: String])** -> FormData
-  - set some options for the form control
+  - set some options for the form control.
+Please refer to the bellow CellType for details
 * **enable(_ enable: Bool)** -> FormData
   - is the form control enabled (for Input, Button, etc...)
 * **valuePlaceHolder(_ valuePlaceHolder: String)** -> FormData